gpaux/Mediana/Reporting.md

 A `Section` object can be defined as follows:

-- Create a separate section within the report for each outcome parameter scenario:
+Create a separate section within the report for each outcome parameter scenario:

 {% highlight R %}
 Section(by = "outcome.parameter")
 {% endhighlight %}

-- Create a separate section for each unique combination of the sample size and outcome parameter scenarios:
+Create a separate section for each unique combination of the sample size and outcome parameter scenarios:

 {% highlight R %}
 Section(by = c("sample.size", "outcome.parameter"))
 {% endhighlight %}

-### Subsection
+### `Subsection` object

 #### Description

-Specify the rules for creating subsections within the report.
-A `Subection` object is defined by a single argument:
+This object specifies the rules for creating subsections within the simulation report.
+A `Subsection` object is defined by a single argument:

-- `by`, which defines the rules for creating subsections.
+- `by` defines the rules for creating subsections.

 The `by` argument can contain several parameters from the following list: